 Wrongful Death Lawsuits Against Hospitals

-Illness and injuries are an unfortunate part of life, and most people will visit a hospital for treatment at least once in their lifetime.
-However, sometimes misconduct or mistakes made by a hospital or healthcare professional can result in the premature death of a patient.
-The law provides a legal remedy for the families of those who are wrongfully killed due to negligence.
+Illness and injuries are an unfortunate part of life.
+Most people will visit a hospital for treatment at least once in their lifetimes.
+But sometimes misconduct or mistakes by a hospital or healthcare professional can result in the premature death of a patient.
+The law offers a remedy for the families of those wrongfully killed due to negligence.
 Read on to learn more about wrongful death lawsuits against hospitals.

 About Wrongful Death Lawsuits

-A wrongful death case is a lawsuit brought by the surviving spouse or family of someone who has died as the result of negligence.
-These sorts of lawsuits are frequently filed after an intentional homicide, accident, or injury.
+A wrongful death case is a lawsuit brought by the surviving spouse or other surviving family members of someone who has died due to negligence.
+Negligence occurs when a party breaches their duty of care.
+Hospitals owe a duty of care to their patients.

-If a hospital is named in a wrongful death lawsuit, then it's likely that the case involves some sort of medical malpractice.
-Medical malpractice occurs when a healthcare provider's treatment of a particular patient deviates from the established professional standard of care, and the patient is injured or dies as a result.
-Those suing for medical malpractice can sue individual doctors, nurses, or other healthcare providers employed by the hospital.
-The hospital itself can also be named as a defendant.
-Medical malpractice wrongful death lawsuits frequently involve negligent conduct including:
+If a hospital is a named defendant in a wrongful death lawsuit, the case likely involves a claim of medical malpractice.
+Medical malpractice happens when a health care provider's treatment of a particular patient deviates from the established professional standard of care.
+And the patient suffers injuries or dies as a result.

 - Mistakes in prescribing or administering medications